-- The furnace heat exchanger, components, duct system, air filters and evaporator coils are thoroughly cleaned following final construction clean up. - All furnace operating conditions (including ignition, input rate, temperature rise and venting) are verified according to these installation instructions.
+- The furnace heat exchanger, components, duct system, air filters and evaporator coils are thoroughly cleaned following final construction clean up by a qualified person. - All furnace operating conditions (including ignition, input rate, temperature rise and venting) are verified by a qualified person according to these installation instructions - Furnace doors must be in place on the furnace while the furnace is operating in any mode - Damage or repairs due to failure to comply with these requirements are not covered under the warranty.